zarf-dev/proposals/6-manifest-preview-capability/README.md

 know that this has succeeded?
 -->

-We know we are successful if package creators have a convenient way to view their rendered zarf.yaml.
+We know this is successful if package creators have a convenient way to view their rendered zarf.yaml before creating their package.

 ### Non-Goals